From Madame Tussauds to a super sized snow park…

 Ok, we are so excited about this one.
 Construction looks to be almost complete on a huge new world-class library, located in Al Jaddaf (across the Creek from Dubai Festival City).
 The seven-storey building has been designed to resemble an open book sitting on a rehl – a traditional lectern which holds the Quran.
 Although an update on opening has not been given, it’s been progressing well and we can’t wait to wile away the day inside when it opens.

-The recently-unveiled Dubai Stars project is set to rival the Hollywood Walk of Fame when it launches in Downtown Dubai in October 2019.
-In its first phase, 400 stars will be revealed – and they’ll all be decided by the general public and then attend a glittering launch ceremony later this year.
-When fully complete 10,000 celebrities will be housed on the walk of Dubai Stars – that’s four times as many as the original in Hollywood.
+The Dubai Stars project is set to rival the Hollywood Walk of Fame when it launches in Downtown Dubai this October.
+In its first phase, 400 stars will be revealed – and they’ll all be decided by the general public and then attend a glittering launch ceremony on October 20.
+When fully complete, 10,000 celebrities will be housed on the walk of Dubai Stars – that’s four times as many as the original in Hollywood.
 So far, stars including actors Rami Malek and Will Smith, singers Chris Martin and Nancy Ajram and sports stars Lionel Messi and Mo Salah have all been announced as Dubai Stars recipients.
 You can see the full list here.

 Fancy seeing Dubai from a different point of view?
 What about 240 metres high from a panoramic viewing deck?
 That’s what you’ll get at The View at The Palm, a new landmark found 52 storeys high on the Palm Jumeirah.
 Expected to open in 2020, The View at The Palm is a public observation deck that will allow guests to see panoramic views of the Palm Jumeirah and beyond from the 52nd floor.
 It’ll be accessible via the soon-to-open Nakheel Mall on the Palm Jumeirah.